sjmudd/mysql-rpm-builder/README.md

 The rpm rebuild times seem to be quite a long longer.
 This is I believe because both the normal and debug builds take place making the process much longer.
-On a home system I have (SER 4700u) this takes about 2-3 hours.
+On a home system I have (Beelink SER 4700u) this takes about 2-3 hours.
 The C/C++ build process reads and writes a lot to the filesystem so storage latency may be signifcant.

 ## Related thoughts.